polkadot-developers/polkadot-docs/infrastructure/validators/offboarding/stop-validating.md

     that **cannot** be removed, and as a result that account cannot be reaped.

 !!!warning
-    **If you skip this step, you will not be able to reap your stash account**, and you will also need to rebond, purge the session keys, unbond, and wait the unbonding period again before being able to transfer your tokens.
+    **If you skip this step, you won't be able to reap your stash account**, and you will also need to rebond, purge the session keys, unbond, and wait the unbonding period again before being able to transfer your tokens.

     See Unbonding and Rebonding for more details.

-## Unbond your tokens
+## Unbond your Tokens

-Unbonding your tokens can be done through the `Network > Staking > Account actions` page in PolkadotJS Apps by clicking the corresponding stash account dropdown and selecting "Unbond funds".
+Unbonding your tokens can be done through the `Network > Staking > Account actions` page in PolkadotJS Apps by clicking the corresponding stash account dropdown and selecting **Unbond Funds**.
 This can also be done through the `staking.unbond()` extrinsic with the staking proxy account.